52.3. SASL Authentication

 SASL is a framework for authentication in connection-oriented protocols.
-At the moment, PostgreSQL implements two SASL authentication mechanisms, SCRAM-SHA-256 and SCRAM-SHA-256-PLUS.
-More might be added in the future.
-The below steps illustrate how SASL authentication is performed in general, while the next subsection gives more details on SCRAM-SHA-256 and SCRAM-SHA-256-PLUS.
+At the moment, PostgreSQL implements only one SASL authentication mechanism, SCRAM-SHA-256, but more might be added in the future.
+The below steps illustrate how SASL authentication is performed in general, while the next subsection gives more details on SCRAM-SHA-256.

 SASL Authentication Message Flow